arnemertz/Xubuntu1604_DevBox/README.md

 Inside the VM, open a terminal and run

-    /opt/clion-2016.1.1/bin/clion.sh
+    /opt/clion-2016.1.3/bin/clion.sh

 It wil start the actual installation wizard for CLion.
-You may or may not switch to `/usr/bin/cmake` from the one the comes with CLion; currently both are the same version.
+You may or may not switch to `/usr/bin/cmake` from the one that comes with CLion; currently both are the same version.
 For the compiler just use the default `/usr/bin/c++`

 ## Configuration